habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 ## Chinchilla scaling laws

 Later in [2] those findings are invalidated.
 Chinchilla scaling laws assumes similar power-law relationships but claims that dataset size should be increased at the same rate with the model size.
+They followed 3 different approaches and introduced 3 different scaling relationships.
 (See Table 2 of [2]).

 ![Hoffmann-Scaling laws-Table 2]({{site.baseurl}}/assets/images/hoffmann-scaling-laws-table-2.png)